Today's Articles

 *On this date in 1958, the Alvin Ailey American Dance Theater (AAADT)’s beginning is affirmed.
 This is a modern dance company based in New York City.
 Choreographer and dancer Alvin Ailey founded it.
 Ailey was the company's director, choreographer, and principal dancer.

 Currently, it comprises 32 dancers, led by artistic director Robert Battle and associate artistic director Masazumi Chaya.
-The Alvin Ailey American Dance Theater has performed for an over 25 million people in 48 states, as well as 71 countries on six continents.
-Among these performances are included two South African residencies.
+The Alvin Ailey American Dance Theater has performed for over 25 million people in 48 states and 71 countries on six continents.
+Two South African residencies are included in these performances.

 To Become a Dancer